waleedmebane/allsembly-prototype/docs/programmer_s_guide.rst

 The client can store them in local memory and can also store pending transactions to re-send in case it does not get a confirmation receipt.

+Likewise, users should not be able to repudiate their orders or betting contracts.
+So, those should be cryptographically signed by users as well.

 Design for scalability
 ^^^^^^^^^^^^^^^^^^^^^^